Deterring Kidnapping During Executive TravelApril 26, 2023

-Corporate travel isn’t always glamorous, and the executive travelers who must conduct business in remote parts of the world face very serious risks of theft, assault, and abduction.
+Corporate travel risk management calls for extensive planning and resources.
+Executive travelers who must conduct business in remote parts of the world face very serious risks of theft, assault, and abduction, even when traveling as a group.
 Kidnapping during corporate travel has grown to be a serious concern for employers who have no choice in sending their workforces and executives to destinations such as Mexico, Peru, Brazil, and other locations in South America.
 Often the only way to truly manage the risks of executive travel is to enlist a third-party travel management company that is familiar with the destination and the threats to your organization to protect your business travelers.

 Fulfill your moral and legal obligations to provide a safe workplace for your traveling executives alongside AFIMAC.
 When executives must visit remote job sites and collaborate with international businesses, AFIMAC can provide ongoing travel management support that allows your staff to focus on business rather than travel risks.